 This is a combination of 2 full day trips.
 Depending on the water level, you'll spend between 4-6 hours on the water on day one and 3-6 huors on day two- plus shuttle time to and from the river.

-We provide transportation from our resort to the river and back again, all rafting equipment (helmet, life jacket, paddle and boat) and the best riverside lunch in the world of rafting.
-Be assured you will not go hungry!
+We provide transportation from our resort to the river and back again, all rafting equipment (helmet, life jacket, paddle and boat) and a sumptuous and filling riverside lunch.
+You will not go hungry!

 What to Bring

 Bring any medication you need throughout the day, plus sunscreen, sunglasses and a change of clothes to keep at the resort upon your return.
 Guides carry small waterproof bags to stow necessary medications.
 Depending on the time of year and the weather, you may also want a synthetic layer.
 If necessary, wetsuits and splash jackets are available for rent.
 Call us to book those, too.